aryashubhanshu/nike-learningTailwind/README.md

 # Learning Tailwind CSS

-This is created to learn the concept of Tailwind CSS which is an open-source CSS framework.
+This is created to learn the concepts of Tailwind CSS which is an open-source CSS framework.